 “KNITTING and MORE” - Want to knit or crotchet with a group?
 Come join us on Tuesday afternoons at 1 pm.
 Meet new friends, work on personal projects, and help with new ones.
 If you are interested join us on Tuesday afternoons.

 GOLF LEAGUE registration is ongoing at the Godnick Center.
 The registration fee is $20, plus a greens fee of $16 each time you play.
 Carts are $8 per person.
-Play begins June 3, Monday mornings at 7 am, at the Proctor-Pittsford Country Club.
+Monday mornings at 7 am, at the Proctor-Pittsford Country Club.
 You need to register before playing in the League.

 DON’T MISS THIS MONTH……